scottrehlander/docker-oracle-11g-xe/README.md

 ### How-To: Install and Use

+Download the contents of the repository and cd to the base directory then execute:

 ```
 docker build -t <insert desired docker container name here> .
 ```
+**Note:** The Oracle installation may ask you to confirm that it should run on OS startup, choose yes.
 **Note:** It's important to run Oracle XE with >1GB shared memory.

 ### Start Oracle XE